ishaankor/Ratings-Recipes/README.md

   frameborder="0"
 ></iframe>

-The missingness permutation tests were conducted to evaluate whether the missingness of the `rating` column is dependent on specific features of the dataset, such as `sodium (PDV)` and `calories (#)`.

-For **calories (#)**, the observed test statistic (absolute difference in means between missing and non-missing groups) was **53.83**.
+For **calories (#)**, the observed test statistic that I picked was the absolute difference in means between missing and non-missing groups which evaluted to **53.83**.
 A permutation test was performed by randomly shuffling the `missing_indicator` labels 1,000 times to create a null distribution of test statistics, assuming no relationship between `rating` missingness and `calories (#)`.
 The resulting p-value was **0.0**, indicating that none of the permuted test statistics were as extreme as the observed statistic.
 This provides strong evidence to reject the null hypothesis, supporting the conclusion that the missingness of `rating` is **dependent** on `calories (#)`.
+The histogram proves this relationship as it shows the distribution of permuted test statistics under the null hypothesis, centered around zero, with the observed statistic (red dashed line) falling far outside the range of the null distribution.
+In contrast, the histogram for `sodium (PDV)` displays the observed statistic within the range of the permuted test statistics, consistent with the null hypothesis of independence.

 <iframe
   src="assets/independent_missingness_graph.html"